koga73/overlay/README.md

 ##Overlay##
 *By: AJ Savino*

 Overlay.js - A simple responsive modal system for the web.
 Works down to IE8.
+Accessible by screen readers.
 Easy to customize. jQuery not required.

 ###Implementation###
 Include JS and CSS files on your page